 Previously @ EO Space, Siegel+Gale

 Speculative identity for Bata Shoe Museum in Toronto, Ontario.
-The original museum has a focus on shoe-making history, so this project has a contemporary twist on the original look and feel, repositioning shoe as an apparel object and bringing in pop up store as part of the marketing strategy.
+The original museum has a focus on shoe-making history, this project has a contemporary twist on the original look and feel, repositioning shoe as an apparel object and bringing in pop up store as part of the marketing strategy.
 The new identity continues with the red from the original logo with same hue but a brighter one, and a change into a serif typeface, Domaine Text by Klim Type Foundry, for an elegant feel but also speaks more to fashion industry.

 New Ugly is a movement to honor, celebrate and revive ridiculed typefaces and vernacular design, bringing fresh perspectives into our prestigious design ecosystem.
 Through visual investigation and experiments with these typefaces that are usually poked fun at, New Ugly manifests potential design literacy and flexibility in these typefaces, behind all of which there is an anonymous graphic or non-graphic “designer.”
 New Ugly also addresses underlying colonialism and colonizing power behind the ugliness of typefaces like Karate and Papyrus.
 The ugliness is constructed by appropriating bits and pieces of another exotic culture, the Far East, Mysterious Asia, and the Tropics.
 New Ugly is a movement but it is also a manifesto and a way of being.